Nonprofit Security Grant Program (NSGP)

 • A generic Sign-in Sheet is provided below if you do not have your own.

-Procurement Examples & Resources
+Procurement Examples and Resources

 • Difference Between RFP and RFQ

 • A Request For Proposal (RFP) is an open request for bids to complete a new project proposed by the organization that issues it.
 It is meant to open up competition and to encourage a variety of alternative proposals that might be considered by the organization.
-Any questions that have been asked by vendors needs to be shared with other vendors (using email or updates on a public notice (church website).
+Any questions that have been asked by vendors needs to be shared with other vendors (using email or updates on a public notice (church website)).
 This includes the process/end result the organization desires.

 • A Request For Quote (RFQ) also known as an invitation for bid (IFB), is a process in which a organization chooses select vendors and/or yourself to negotiate on what they will do and negotiate the price for the chance to fulfill certain tasks or projects.